stivale/stivale/STIVALE2.md

 bootloader.

 The `next` field points to another tag in the linked list.
 A NULL value determines the end of the linked list.
-Just like the `tags` pointer in the stivale2 header, this value can either be a physical address or, for higher half kernels, the virtual in-kernel address.
+For header tags (kernel to bootloader), just like the `tags` pointer in the stivale2 header, this value can either be a physical address or, for higher half kernels, the virtual in-kernel address.
+For struct tags (bootloader to kernel), this can either be a physical or a higher half direct map address, as requested by the kernel in the main header.

 Tag structures can have more than just these 2 members, but these 2 members MUST appear at the beginning of any given tag.